MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopt-servicing-profiles.md

 Here are some best practices when it comes to managing updates with a servicing profile:

 - Like other cloud services or Microsoft Configuration Manager, servicing profile is an asynchronous service.
 When you create or change the configuration, the service will process your input in the background.
-The user interface (especially the **Devices** tab) will not reflect your changes immediately.
+The user interface (especially the **Devices** tab) won't not reflect your changes immediately.
 - After changing the configuration (selection criteria, update deadline, customer rollout waves, etc.), allow the service some time to process your changes.
 During this processing, you might see the number of devices in profiles drop as the service recalculates the scope and state of devices.
 The devices will then be added back to the scope in batches of several hundred or thousand devices.
 Depending on the total number of devices in your environment, this process might take several hours to complete.
 - This also applies when a new update is released.
 Initially, the servicing profile will reset to zero devices, and devices will be added back to the servicing profile over time.
 - Allowing each change to finish calculation first before introducing the next change is recommended.
 Be patient during this process.
 - The same applies when pausing or resuming a servicing profile.
 Allow the service to process the change, and don't pause/resume the service in quick succession.
-Note that pausing a servicing profile will not stop already initiated update installations on devices, but will stop the service from sending out new update commands to devices.
+Note that pausing a servicing profile won't stop already initiated update installations on devices, but will stop the service from sending out new update commands to devices.
 - When triggering a rollback, the same applies.
 After configuring a rollback action, the service needs time to process the change and waits for the device to check in to send the rollback commands.
 - When using Microsoft Entra groups for including or excluding devices or creating custom rollout waves, limiting the number of members to 20,000 per group is recommended.
 Of course, you can specify multiple groups.
 Also, processing multiple smaller groups is faster than processing a single large group.
-Instead of using one Microsoft Entra group with, for example, 40,000 members, it's recommend to use two groups with 20,000 members each.
+Instead of using one Microsoft Entra group with, for example, 40,000 members, it's recommended using two groups with 20,000 members each.

 ## How do the selectors work